Benjamin-Lee/DNAvisualization.org/paper/paper.md

 # Discussion

 Because DNA sequence transformation is an inherently parallelizable task, the use of serverless computing is a natural fit for this application.
-However, not all web applications for biology are amenable to serverless computing.
+However, not all web applications for biology are currently amenable to serverless computing due to the constraints imposed by cloud services providers.

-The primary limitation of this architecture is the necessity for a short duration of computation (currently on the scale of seconds) or, failing that, the ability to parallelize the computation and the data.
+The primary limitation of serverless computing for web tools is the necessity for a short duration of computation (currently on the scale of seconds to minutes, depending on the platform) or, failing that, the ability to parallelize the computation and the data.
 In addition, a function's memory use may not exceed a predefined limit, which can range from the scale of megabytes to several gigabytes and be specified by the user.
 Applications which violate these requirements will need significant modifications to this architecture in order to function.
-As the capabilities of serverless computing increase, the burden of these limitations will decrease.
+An example of a web server that cannot trivially be ported to use an entirely serverless architecture is MISTIC2 [@MISTIC2], a tool for protein coevolution analysis, whose job durations can be as long as five hours (supplementary figure 1).
+This job length is significantly longer than any current serverless offering allows a single function invocation to run.
+However, as the capabilities of serverless computing increase, the burden of these limitations will decrease.
 For more information about the limitations of serverless computing, see @berkeleyView and @hellersteinServerlessComputingOne2019.

 These limitations were bypassed by this tool in several ways, which may be of interest to readers attempting to implement similar architectures in the future.